KimSunDolf/dolfview/blog/how-to-build-an-notion-assistant-by-dify.md

 }'
 ```

-Enter the request in the terminal, and you will receive a successful response.
+Sending request in terminal and you will get a successful response.

 ![using-api-4](https://pan.wsyfin.com/f/zpnI4/using-api-4.png)

-If you wish to continue this chat, replace the `conversation_id` in the request code with the `conversation_id` you received from the response.
+If you want to continue this chat, go to replace the `conversation_id` of the request code to the `conversation_id` you get from the response.

-You can check all conversation history on the "Logs & Ann." page.
+And you can check all the conversation history on the "Logs & Ann." page.

 ![using-api-5](https://pan.wsyfin.com/f/ADQSE/using-api-5.png)

-## Synchronizing with Notion Periodically
+## Sync with notion periodically

-If your Notion's pages have updated, you can sync with Dify periodically to keep your AI assistant current.
-Your AI assistant will learn from the new content and answer updated questions.
+If your Notion's pages have updated, you can sync with Dify periodically to keep your AI assistant up-to-date.
+Your AI assistant will learn from the new content and answer the new questions.

 ![create-app-5](https://pan.wsyfin.com/f/XDBfO/create-app-5.png)

 ## Summary

-In this tutorial, you have learned not only how to import Your Notion data into Dify, but also how to use the API to integrate it with your project.
-Do not hesitate to contact us if you have any inquiries.
+In this tutorial, you have learned not only how to import your Notion data into Dify, but also use API to integrate with your project.
+Do not hesitate to contact us if you have any questions.